 The Page Program (PP) instruction is for programming the memory to be "0".
-A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Page Program (PP).
-The last address byte (the 8 least significant address bits, A7-A0) should be set to 0 for 256 bytes page program.
-If A7-A0 are not all zero, transmitted data that exceed page length are programmed from the starting address (24-bit address that last 8 bit are all 0) of currently selected page.
+A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Page Program (PP).
+If the eight least significant address bits (A7-A0) are not all 0, all transmitted data which goes beyond the end of the current page are programmed from the start address if the same page (from the address whose 8 least significant address bits (A7-A0) are all 0).
 The CS# must keep during the whole Page Program cycle.
-The CS# must go high exactly at the byte boundary (the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.
-If the data bytes sent to the device exceeds 256, the last 256 data byte is programmed at the request page and previous data will be disregarded.
-If the data bytes sent to the device has not exceeded 256, the data will be programmed at the request address of the page.
-There will be no effort on the other data bytes of the same page.
+The CS# must go high exactly at the byte boundary(the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.
+If more than 256 bytes are sent to the device, the data of the last 256-byte is programmed at the request page and previous data will be disregarded.
+If less than 256 bytes are sent to the device, the data is programmed at the request address of the page without effect on other address of the same page.

-The sequence of issuing PP instruction is: CS# goes low \rightarrow sending PP instruction code \rightarrow 3-byte address on SI \rightarrow at least 1-byte on data on SI \rightarrow CS# goes high. (see Figure 19)
+The sequence of issuing PP instruction is: CS# goes low→ sending PP instruction code→ 3-byte address on SI→ at least 1-byte on data on SI→CS# goes high. (see Figure 18)

 The self-timed Page Program Cycle time (tPP) is initiated as soon as Chip Select (CS#) goes high.
-The Write in Progress (WIP) bit still can be checked while the Page Program cycle is in progress.
-The WIP sets during the tPP timing, and clears when Page Program Cycle is completed, and the Write Enable Latch (WEL) bit is cleared.
+The Write in Progress (WIP) bit still can be check out during the Page Program cycle is in progress.
+The WIP sets 1 during the tPP timing, and sets 0 when Page Program Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
 If the page is protected by BP1, BP0 bits, the Page Program (PP) instruction will not be executed.

-(13) Deep Power-down (DP)
+(12) Deep Power-down (DP)

-The Deep Power-down (DP) instruction is for setting the device to minimum power consumption (the current is reduced from ISB1 to ISB2).
+The Deep Power-down (DP) instruction is for setting the device on the minimizing the power consumption (to entering the Deep Power-down mode), the standby current is reduced from ISB1 to ISB2).
 The Deep Power-down mode requires the Deep Power-down (DP) instruction to enter, during the Deep Power-down mode, the device is not active and all Write/Program/Erase instruction are ignored.
-When CS# goes high, the device is still in standby mode, not deep power-down mode.
+When CS# goes high, it's only in standby mode not deep power-down mode.
+It's different from Standby mode.

-The sequence of issuing DP instruction is: CS# goes low→ sending DP instruction code→ CS# goes high. (see Figure 22)
+The sequence of issuing DP instruction is: CS# goes low→ sending DP instruction code→CS# goes high. (see Figure 22)